 While the journey to recovery can begin in an instance, we know that it lasts for a lifetime.
 When taking such a journey through the 12 step recovery program and then moving forward with life, carrying a momento of the process and a dedication to continued success can often give one great strength.
-That is what the recovery medallions and AA sobriety coins or AA chips were originally given for.
+That is what AA 12 Step recovery medallions were originally given for.

-Today, the significance of the AA medallions, recovery medallions, and AA sobriety coins still stands strong and we encourage you to use that significance to strengthen your commitment and connection to the 12 step recover process.
+Today, the significance of sobriety chips and coins still stands strong and we encourage you to use that significance to strengthen your commitment and connection to the 12 step recover process.